Go to the Sitemap Page

 Will there be additional Group‑X classes to replace the ones at the CCRB?

-Additional Group‑X classes will be scheduled at the Intramural Sports Building, the North Campus Recreation Building and the Temporary Recreation Facility on Palmer Field.
+Additional Group‑X classes will be scheduled at the Intramural Sports Building, the North Campus Recreation Building and the Palmer Field Temporary Facility.

 What happens to my non-student membership after CCRB closes?

 Your membership will continue to provide you with access to all other Recreational Sports facilities throughout the construction of the new facility.
-You will maintain access to the Intramural Sports Building, and the North Campus Recreation Building, as well as get access to the Temporary Recreation Facility on Palmer Field.
+You will maintain access to the Intramural Sports Building, and the North Campus Recreation Building, as well as get access to the Palmer Field Temporary Facility.
 If using the available Recreational Sports facilities does not work for you, you can choose to cancel or forgo the renewal of your non-student membership.

 Will the University Unions/Recreational Sports student fee be suspended during the construction of the new facility?

-No, the University Unions/Recreational Student Fee provides financial support for the group of recent renovation and construction projects that have included the Michigan Union, Fireside Cafe at Pierpont Commons, Intramural Sports Building, the North Campus Recreation Building, Mitchell Field, and the new facility to replace the Central Campus Recreation Building.
+No, the University Unions/Recreational Student Fee provides financial support for the group of recent renovation and construction projects that have included the Michigan Union, Fireside Cafe at Pierpont Commons, Intramural Sports Building, the North Campus Recreation Building, Mitchell Field, and the new Hadley Family Recreation & Well-Being Center that will replace the Central Campus Recreation Building.
 The fee is not contingent upon access to any particular facility.

 Will the NCRB be the only pool available during the construction period for the new facility?

-In addition to the NCRB pool, U‑M students and Recreational Sports members will have access to Canham Natatorium Monday – Friday from 11am – 1pm for drop-in swimming during the winter semester.
+In addition to the NCRB pool, U‑M students and Recreational Sports members will have access to Canham Natatorium Monday – Friday from 11am – 1pm for drop-in swimming during the fall and winter semesters.
 This time is subject to change based on Michigan Athletics special event needs throughout the year.
 Notifications will be posted on the Rec Sports app and website.

 Be sure to bookmark this page and check back for project updates and additional FAQs.

-If you would like to see the progress on the CCRB from demolition through construction you can view the construction webcam here.
+If you would like to see the progress on the new Hadley Family Recreation & Well-Being Center during construction you can view the construction webcam here.

 North Campus Recreation Building